Will actively managed mutual funds ever go away?

 A lack of education

-Okay, to be fair, I also know a fair share of guys who don’t give two hoots about investing either.
+I also know a fair share of people who don’t give two hoots about investing.
 People can’t be bothered to learn even the basics.
 The terminology is hard.
 The content is boring, and often too math-y for people.
 People just aren’t interested in learning about how to be better investors.

 Then comes along the friendly mutual fund salesperson who caters nicely to this attitude.
 Don’t worry about anything, they say, just give your money to me and some smart investment type people will manage it.
 This appeals to somebody with little investing education, so they’re happy to oblige.
 Some might call it preying on the uninformed, but banks call it good business.